abi4010132/Data-management-Mod-Signal-Game-Thesis/README.md

 <li> 'statistical_tests.rmd', contains the statistical tests that were performed in the analysis. </li>
 </ul>

-To run the code make sure that the 'game_data.php' and 'questionnaire_data.csv' files are in the same folder as the code, for convenience I've added the data of my experiment in the 'Data Analysis' folder.
+Make sure that the 'game_data.php' and 'questionnaire_data.csv' files are in the same folder as the code before you run it.
+For convenience I've added the data of my experiment in the 'Data Analysis' folder.